Sj-Amani/re_install_ubuntu/README.md

      ![Secure_Boot_Status](images/07_Windows-10-Secure-Boot-Status.jpg)

 Once you have got the live USB of Ubuntu, plugin the USB.
-Reboot your system.
-At boot time, press F2/10/F12 key to go into the BIOS settings and make sure that you have set Boot from Removable Devices/USB option at the top.
-Save and exit BIOS.
-This will allow you to boot into live USB.

 1. I was in ubuntu OS
 2. Plugin the USB boot
 3. Restart PC
-4. Go to BOIS settings by pressing F12 (or F10/F2) key.
+4. Go to "Boot Options" by pressing F12 (or F10/F2) key.
+On my PC, F2 goes to "Setup" which includes the BOIS and Boot settings.
+F12 is fine here.
 5. Choose Boot from Removable Devices/USB option and press Enter.

 ![Boot_options](images/09_Boot_options.JPEG)